badguppy/combine-php/README.md

 ### Defining Components

 A well-designed class heirarchy and directory tree may not be available when you just want to prototype your application and focus on the business logic.
 Combine allows you to write procedural code and still be able to modularize it without needing a class.
 This is called a *Component*.

-Combine refers to a directory, or file, or a bunch of files as a *Component*.
-Components are used for writing modular code, lazy-loading etc. Combine offers features to define directories or files as components and load them as required at runtime.
-While it does not support class auto-loading (`spl_autoload_register`) yet, it is planned in the very next iteration.
+Combine refers to any directory, or file, or a bunch of files as a *Component* and let's you load them as required at runtime.

 A Component is defined by calling the static method `component` of the Combine class.
 It takes 3 parameters -
 - `*string* $component_type` Defines the type of the component.
 It is used when loading components of this type.